This guidance will clarify the conditions surrounding patient registration in GP practices in England.

 People who are homeless have particular health needs and often suffer some of the worst outcomes.
 Both the BMA and NHS England are committed to ensuring homeless patients receive the same level of care as those with permanent addresses.

 The same rules as above regarding identity and proof of address applies to homeless patients.
 Homeless patients are entitled to register with a GP using a temporary address, which may be a friend’s address or a day centre.
 The practice address may also be used to register them.

-Immigration status makes no difference, any person is still able to register with a GP practice and receive treatment.
-However practice staff do not have to make any assessment of immigration status or eligibility for NHS care.
+Immigration status makes no difference, any person in the UK is able to register with a GP practice and receive NHS primary medical services free of charge.
+Practice staff do not have to make any assessment of immigration status or eligibility for non-primary NHS care.
 You are not expected to act as immigration officials.

 If you believe that someone is fraudulently trying to obtain treatment you should inform NHS England or your CCG.

 Patients about to be released from the secure estate

 GPs have a contractual obligation to accept a patient for pre-registration prior to their release from the secure residential estate.
 GP practices are asked to ensure that processes are in place to support this.

 Plans are also progressing to enable patients to register with a GP in their place of detention in the same way as they register with a community GP.
 This will be rolled out next year across England.